scripting/wordlandSupport/worknotes/client.md

+#### 3/26/25; 10:36:31 AM by DW

+New uploadImageCommand in the context menu.

+The one in the main menu will stay for a few days, while we check out this new place.

+#### 3/23/25; 9:02:45 AM by DW -- how to release a new version of wordland

+wordland.social vs wordland.dev

+* wordland.social is the current public version, it gets the source code from http://scripting.com/code/wordland/

+* it's running on the "peabody" server.

+* wordland.dev is the next version, being developed, it gets its source from http://scripting.com/code/wordland/dev/

+* it's running on the "maine" server.

+To release a new version

+* Relaunch wordland.js on wordland.social.

+* Before doing so npm update if there were changes to packages it uses.

+( wpidentity which is the server package, is updated automatically as the code changes.

+* Change the version number in config.json on wordland.social.

+* Change the heading at the top of this outline to http://scripting.com/code/wordland/ and click Save button.

+* Open up wordland.social and test.

+* Sign off and on.
+Create a new post.
+Do a reasonable amount of editing.
+Review the new features.

+* Update wpidentity and wordland repos on github.

+To change back to dev version

+* Change the version number in config.json on wordland.dev, and in the scripting.com-code-wpidentityshell subfolder of the nodeEditor folder on local machine.

+* Change the heading at the top of this outline to http://scripting.com/code/wordland/dev/ and click Save button.

+* Restart the local test server and access it in the browser at localhost:1408.

+#### 3/22/25; 8:50:30 AM by DW -- v0.51

+New commands:

+* setFeaturedImageCommand

+* setExcerptCommand

+New signon screen

+* Links to the fact sheet for the product.

+* Says Welcome to WordLand!

+#### 3/22/25; 10:22:09 AM by DW

+new commands in the context menu --

+set excerpt

+set featured image

+set excerpt is just a dialog and setting a new property of a draft

+the hard part is factoring the image uploading code so it can be told to use a specific blog, and to just return the id, not the html for the image.

+#### 3/15/25; 6:04:54 PM by DW

+New features in categories, written up in this <a href="https://github.com/scripting/wordlandSupport/issues/59">change note</a>.

+#### 3/14/25; 10:20:28 AM by DW -- how to release a new version of wordland

+To release a new version

+* Change the version number in config.json on wordland.social (it's on peabody).

+* Restart the server.

+* Change the heading at the top of this outline to http://scripting.com/code/wordland/ and click Save button.

+* Open up wordland.social and test.

+* Sign off and on.
+Create a new post.
+Do a reasonable amount of editing.
+Review the new features.

+To change back to dev version

+* Change the version number in config.json on wordland.dev, and in the scripting.com-code-wpidentityshell subfolder of the nodeEditor folder on local machine.

+* Change the heading at the top of this outline to http://scripting.com/code/wordland/dev/ and click Save button.

+* Restart the local test server and access it in the browser at localhost:1408.

+The new "dev" version of wordland on test.wordland.social.

+Change the top heading in this project to /scripting.com/code/wordland/dev/

+New macro: [%wordlandVersionString%] -- on test.wordland.social its value is "/dev", and on wordland.social it's ""

+The macro is used in includes in the head section of index.html that reference files in this project.

+When you want to release a new version, change the top heading in this project to /scripting.com/code/wordland/.

+Make sure it works, and then switch it back.

+Also, changed the home page from index.html to index2.html, so that we don't have to change anything in wordland.social right now.

+When we're ready to do the first switchover, we'll need to change the value of urlServerHomePageSource in its config.json.

+#### 3/13/25; 11:09:39 AM by DW

+I need to be able to work on the code of wordland without impacting the people using the deployed version.

+#### 3/3/25; 5:06:03 PM by DW

+Tuning up using WordLand as an external editor.

+* Allow the caller to specify the title of the post, and fill in the title editor with that string.

+* Learned about giving an app a name which you can then use in calls to window.open.
+This makes it so that instances of WordLand can be reused.

+Defined clickInMainEditor function.
+Use it when you want to make sure the main edit box has the focus.

 #### 3/1/25; 12:01:12 PM by DW

 Got tab key to work between the title editor and the main edit box.